U.S. News Rankings

 |SAT/ACT scores must be received by||September 1|

-The student-faculty ratio at Lasell College is 13:1, and the school has 69.7 percent of its classes with fewer than 20 students.
-The most popular majors at Lasell College include: Fashion Merchandising; Fashion/Apparel Design; Sport and Fitness Administration/Management; Accounting; and Communication and Media Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 69.2 percent.
+The student-faculty ratio at Lasell College is 14:1, and the school has 66.6 percent of its classes with fewer than 20 students.
+The most popular majors at Lasell College include: Fashion Merchandising; Multi-/Interdisciplinary Studies, Other; Communication and Media Studies; Fashion/Apparel Design; and Hospitality Administration/Management, General.
+The average freshman retention rate, an indicator of student satisfaction, is 69.8 percent.

 |Student gender distribution|